Skip To Content

-Your gums are a delicate part of your mouth.
+Your gums are a sensitive part of your mouth.
 They play a crucial role in your oral health, from protecting the roots of your teeth to helping your teeth stay in place.
 With the proper dental care, your gums can stay healthy for a long time.
 Like many of your body’s tissues, gums can experience damage and start to bleed.

-10 Common Causes of Bleeding Gums
+11 Common Causes of Bleeding Gums

 Gum bleeding is a sign of several possible causes, and some are more serious than others.
 Understanding these possibilities is the first step in narrowing down why your gums are bleeding and what you can do to solve the issue.
 Here are some of the common causes of bleeding gums: